rodercode/chat-room/README.md

 ## Chatroom application
-This is a simple Spring application using Rest APIs and websockets. you can perform crud operations create, read, delete and also update channel's status. also all active channels will be displayed in the Main channel.
+This is a simple Spring application using Rest APIs and Websockets.
+You can perform CRUD operations, create, read, delete, and update the Channel's status.
+The main Channel will show all active channels and if a channel goes online.

 ![ChatRoom Image](chatroom.png)